 We are governed by a Board of Trustees composed of three representatives from each county elected by the trustees of our member libraries.
 Each member library is governed by its own board of trustees and is funded primarily by local taxes.
 Automated library services are provided to member libraries through the Joint Automation Project in collaboration with Mohawk Valley Library System (MVLS).

-SALS operations are guided by a Plan of Service developed by a committee of SALS trustees, member library trustees, and staff representing all sizes of member libraries with attention to geographic location.
-Crandall Public Library is our Central Library; for more information on Crandall Public Library, visit their Plan of Service for 2012-2016 or the Central Library report 2013 which was distributed at the 2014 Annual Meeting.
+SALS operations are guided by a Plan of Service developed by a committee of SALS trustees, member library trustees and staff representing all sizes of member libraries with attention to geographic location.
+Crandall Public Library is our Central Library; for more information on Crandall Public Library, visit their Plan of Service for 2012-2016 or the Central Library report 2014, which was distributed at the 2015 Annual Meeting, along with our 2014 SALS highlights, facts & figures.